CURRENT STUDENTS - Connect with an opportunity

 We have compiled a list of summer research and internship opportunities (by College).
 We will update this once a year in the fall.
 Most application deadlines for summer opportunities are from November – February, so check out our list early.

 If you aren’t certain about approaching a faculty member directly, and looking at faculty webpages increases your uncertainty, your academic advisor may be able to help.
-Academic advisors can describe the main areas of work in the department and narrow your interests, and then explain which faculty members conduct work in ththat area.
+Academic advisors can describe the main areas of work in the department and narrow your interests, and then explain which faculty members conduct work in that area.
 They may also keep data on what a faculty member looks for in potential undergraduate research and artistry assistants.
 For instance, maybe you will need certain skills or prerequisite courses.
 Some advisors even keep data on what professors in your department have mentored students in the past, and what professors may be currently looking for student assistants.

 Academic advisors may also be able to connect you with research or artistry internships that are outside CSU.
 Many of these may be summer opportunities, but some outside agencies can offer opportunities during “regular terms” as well.

-Multicultural Undergraduate Research Art and Leadership Symposium (MURALS) is an undergraduate research symposium that reaches out to students of color in various disciplines to expose them to a variety of research opportunities.
+Multicultural Undergraduate Research Art and Leadership Symposium (MURALS) is an undergraduate research symposium that reaches out to students in various disciplines to expose them to a variety of research opportunities.
 Mentoring, presenting scholarly work, networking, and learning about multicultural leadership are four main aspects of the program.
 MURALS also organizes the First Year Scholars Academy program.
 The First Year Scholars Program affords first year students the opportunity to begin exploring academic areas of interest by selecting from a list of faculty designed programs tailored to help first year students thrive in an engaged hands-on environment

 This is a showcase of research, entrepreneurship, and creativity – a conference for graduate students to present their work and talents, but it is also a time for undergraduates to connect with the graduate students and faculty at CSU, and learn about research and other creative opportunities on campus.
-Each year we need volunteers (undergrad students) to serve as judges for the undergraduate choice award.
-Sign up here.

 Celebrate innovation and entrepreneurship at CSU Demo DayA premiere event that inspires and enriches the entrepreneurial community of CSU and Northern Colorado.